edgarlanting/dcos-docs/1.9/networking/marathon-lb/advanced.md

     }

+The following option can be used when you may want to include the [sticky option][3] for a Java application.

+    "labels":{
+      "HAPROXY_GROUP": "external",
+      "HAPROXY_0_MODE": "http",
+      "HAPROXY_0_STICKY": true,
+      "HAPROXY_0_BACKEND_STICKY_OPTIONS": " cookie JSESSIONID prefix nocache "
+    }

 ## SSL Support

 Marathon-LB supports SSL, and you may specify multiple SSL certificates per frontend.
 Additional SSL certificates can be included by passing a list of paths with the extra `--ssl-certs` command line flag.
 You can inject your own SSL certificates into the Marathon-LB config by specifying the `HAPROXY_SSL_CERT` environment variable in your application definition.